 Burma- (Myanmar) 2000

 I’m writing this in October, 2017, about our trip to Burma in year 2000.
 Burma, officially known as Myanmar, has lately been in the news because of persecution of its ethnic minority, the Rohingya, a Muslim population living in a Buddhist country.
 The military government recently began a program of ethnic cleansing, resulting in the displacement of more than 300,000 Rohingya, causing them to flee to Bangladesh.
-But my story is about our visit to a more peaceful Burma years ago, when few tourists even knew Burma existed.
+But my story is about our visit to a more peaceful Burma, years ago, when few tourists even knew Burma existed.

 When people learn that we travel a great deal, they invariably ask what is our favorite country.
-Difficult to answer, since there are so many wonderful destinations, but I must say Burma goes right to the top of the list.
+Difficult to answer, since there are so many wonderful destinations, but I must say Burma goes right to the top of our list.
 Our decision to visit Burma began in 2000 in a small Burmese restaurant in San Francisco, Burma Star.
 It was owned by a man in his seventies, and on one visit, as we feasted on their famous tea salad and listened to stories of his exotic homeland, we decided Burma would be our next travel destination.

 Where is Burma?
 It’s in Southeast Asia, bounded by Thailand and Laos to the east, China to the north and India and Bangladesh to the west.
 It has a coastline of 1,200 miles along the Bay of Bengal and Andaman Sea.
 It has been occupied since the ninth century, became a British colony in the mid 1800’s and received its independence in 1948, a year after India.

-Our trip began in Yangon, formerly called Rangoon, the country’s largest city located in the southwest, on the Bay of Bengal.
+Our trip began in Yangon, formerly called Rangoon, the country’s largest city, located in the southwest, on the Bay of Bengal.
 We had arranged in advance to stay in a sort of bed and breakfast, Burmese style, and we were met at the airport by our host, a doctor in his sixties, who gave us an indoctrination into the country.
-We quickly learned about the iron fist with which the military dictatorship ruled Burma.
-The doctor had to keep a list, on paper since there were no computers, of all guests, arrival times, passport numbers and amounts paid, and had to deliver this list daily to the local government office.
+We quickly learned about the iron fist with which the military dictatorship has ruled Burma.
+The doctor had to keep a list, on paper since there were no computers, of all guests, arrival times, passport numbers and amounts paid, and he had to deliver this list daily to the local government office.
 This enabled the government to keep track of who was where, who they were, where they came from and their reason for coming to Burma.
 A bit like Soviet control during Iron Curtain times, but actually kind of intriguing, as long as we weren’t on the wrong side of the government.
 We also learned there was no Internet available anywhere in Burma; maybe now that has changed.

 History of Pandaw: